simpledotorg/dhis2-hypertension-package/doc/installation_guide.md

     4. HTN - Reason from overdue list because:
   - Save
 - Run the script: [update-htn-and-diabetes-visits-trigger.sql](https://github.com/simpledotorg/dhis2-hypertension-package/blob/main/scripts/update-htn-and-diabetes-visits-trigger.sql) against your database.
+- To be run only ONCE to create the trigger in your database.

 #### Update legacy data
 If you are already on an overdue management program and want to adapt our approach of reporting the data, use the below script to update your legacy data.